STUDY JAPANESE ONLINE WITH NATIVES HERE

 PRIVATE CLASSES AND COURSES

-Without a lot of effort, learning Japanese on your own can be quite complicated.
-Gengotaku resorted to weekly private lessons and soon afterwards went to college at UFRJ, thus managing to travel to Japan in 1993 with a scholarship from the Japan Foundation.
+Without a great effort, learning 日本語 alone can be quite complicated.
+Gengotaku resorted to weekly private lessons and soon after enrolled in a university at UFRJ, thus managing to travel to 日本 in 93 with the scholarship from Fundação Japão.

 Studying Portuguese and Japanese is one of the easiest ways to get a scholarship or opportunity to live in Japan.
 Without this you will be liable to take a more complicated path as I am going through now.